no-apologizes/tensor/README.md

-A Machine Learning Engine/Library optimized for Zen 3.
+A Machine Learning Engine/Library optimized for Zen 3[^1].

+AI was used for pseudo code generation, research, and light debugging[^2].
+Research verified with sources such as academic papers and unclear topics were decided upon the most agreed method.

 gcc (GCC) 16.1.1 20260430